-Fortran program.
+An input error has occurred in a Fortran program.
 The file system error description explains the error.
+This is a user program error.

 Operator's response: Report the error to the programmer.

 TRANSF!!

 This special message is printed out when a transfer error occurs during a page swapping operation on the disk.
 Because the error message routine is on a segment, and the error has occurred when transferring a page to or from a segment, the simple message TRANSF!! is stored in memory and written out by a special routine which resides in memory.